Doris Stockhausen: Family

-She was related to Blohm & Voss: her grandfather Hermann Blohm was a co-founder, and her uncles Walther Blohm and Rudolf Blohm were directors.
+She was related to key figures at the German shipbuilding and engineering firm Blohm+Voss.
+Her grandfather Hermann Blohm was a co-founder, and her uncles Walther Blohm and Rudolf Blohm were directors.

 Doris and Karlheinz Stockhausen had four children: Suja (born 1953), Christel (born 1956), Markus (born 1957), and Majella (born 1961).
 Markus Stockhausen is a trumpeter and composer in Cologne.
+Majella Stockhausen is a concert pianist; she is the dedicatee of several of her father's compositions (Klavierstücke, "Lucifer's Dream" from Samstag aus Licht), and premiered and recorded them (Donnerstag aus Licht, Samstag aus Licht, Tierkreis).